 It has been argued that the work motivations and preferences of private sector workers differ from those who work in the public sector (e.g. Buelens & Van den Broeck, 2007).
 Some of these differences may stem from the nature of public sector jobs, many of which are to do with caring for others or contributing directly to the welfare of society.
 Alternatively, people may be attracted to public sector jobs due to a desire for greater job security; in the majority of cases, public sector jobs are less volatile than their private counterparts, tend to be more secure and have generous pension plans.
 This perhaps explains why research has consistently found public sector workers to be more risk averse than those in the private sector.
 Roszkowski, Davey, and Grable (2009), for example, looked at the financial risk tolerance of financial planners and found private sector workers to be significantly more risk tolerant than their public sector counterparts.
-Psychological Consultancy Ltd set out to research this topic and recruited 433 participants (156 of whom worked in the public sector) to complete the Risk Type Compass®.
-In line with previous research, it was hypothesised that public sector workers would show a lower risk tolerance than private sector workers.
+Psychological Consultancy Ltd (PCL) set out to research this topic and recruited 433 participants (156 of whom worked in the public sector) to complete the Risk Type CompassTM.
+In line with previous research, it was hypothesised that public sector workers.